JohannesFriedrich/senseBox/README.md

 </table>

-With the function `get_senseBox_Ids()` you obtain all available senseBox Ids and the name of the staion.
+With the function `get_senseBox_Ids()` you obtain all available senseBox Ids and the name of the station.

 ``` r
 Id_list <- get_senseBox_Ids()